tbrown122387/gradeR/cran-comments.md

 ## R CMD check results

-0 errors, 0 warnings, 1 notes
+0 errors, 0 warnings, 2 notes

+Regarding the following, I thought this bug was going to take me a lot longer to fix.
+Sorry for the back-to-back pushes.

+checking CRAN incoming feasibility ...
+NOTE
+  Maintainer: 'Taylor Brown <trb5me@virginia.edu>'

-Regarding the one note:
+Regarding this note:

 * checking for future file timestamps ...
 NOTE unable to verify current time

 I did some searching around on Google, and this seems to have to do with some website that no longer functions.